Jordan king places ‘erratic’ half-brother under house arrest

 Abdullah and Hamzah are sons of King Hussein, who ruled Jordan for nearly a half-century before his death in 1999.
 Abdullah had appointed Hamzah as crown prince upon his succession but stripped him of the title in 2004.

-The monarch had placed Hamzah under house arrest last April for his alleged plot to destabilize the Western-allied kingdom.
+The monarch had placed Hamzah under house arrest in April 2021 for his alleged plot to destabilize the Western-allied kingdom.
 Abdullah had accused his brother of sedition but said the matter was being resolved within the family, with Hamzah remaining in his palace under the king’s protection.

 In March, Hamzah apologized to the king, according to a letter released by the Royal Court, saying that he hoped that “we can turn the page on this chapter in our country’s and our family’s history.”